ibm-cloud-docs/power-iaas/architecture-private-cloud.md

 {: #pod-config-medium}

-An IBM {{site.data.keyword.powerSys_notm}} Private Cloud medium pod has 2x42 U or 4x42 U rack and S1022, E1050, and E1080 (2CEC) system types are supported in the rack.
+A  medium pod has 2x42 U or 4x42 U rack and S1022, E1050, and E1080 (2CEC) system types are supported in the rack.

 [Table 3](#multi-rack) illustrates the available configurations for server types and memory types on medium pod storage options.
 [Table 4](#multi-rack-storage) illustrates the available configurations for storage types on medium pod with flash system storage options.